 Unless you’re a singer or actor, you probably haven’t gotten any instruction on how to use your voice properly.
 Consequently, most of us have probably been using a sub-optimal voice because we’ve picked up voice habits that prevent us from sounding like our best selves.
 Most men use a voice that’s lower than their natural pitch, resulting in a voice that’s hard to understand.
 Other men might have a nasally-sounding voice that gets on people’s nerves.

 There are two things you can do to speak with your best voice possible.
 First, speak with your natural pitch.
-Second, breath from your diaphragm for a more powerful, commanding, and, yes, a bit deeper voice.
+Second, breathe from your diaphragm for a more powerful, commanding, and, yes, a bit deeper voice.
 Ready to find your best voice?
 Let’s get started.

 As I mentioned above, most men are probably walking around speaking from their lower throat to get an artificially deep voice.
 We’ve already covered the problems that come with this.
 If you have a nasally-sounding tone, your problem is that you’re speaking from just your nose.